The Mystery of the Sea: Plot summary

 Later, when he is in Aberdeen, Archibald encounters a pair of diplomats, and they inform him that the woman he has been spending time with is really Marjory Drake, an heiress from Chicago who used her fortune to buy a battleship for the U.S. Navy to use against the Spanish during the Spanish–American War.
 There is a Spanish plot against Marjory's life, and the United States government has been trying to protect her, but she fled to Scotland to keep them from interfering with her liberty.
 Archibald also finds out from Marjory that she is a descendant of Sir Francis Drake, the pirate behind many Elizabethan schemes against the Spanish.

 Archibald wants to help Marjory escape the threat of kidnapping, and the two eventually get married so as to avoid any legal trouble or scandal since Archibald has been coming and going from Castle Crom, Marjory's residence.
 Archibald soon succeeds in finding the entrance of the treasure cave, and suspects the presence of secret passages on the grounds of Castle Crom.

 One afternoon, while Marjory and Archibald are at Castle Crom looking at the Spanish documents, the landlord of the castle arrives and interrupts them.
 This landlord is a Spaniard named Don Bernardino—the descendant of the man who wrote the documents.
 He is astounded that Archibald has possession of the documents and asks that Archibald return the documents to their proper place and not disturb them again.
 Archibald and Marjory nonetheless decide to continue looking for the treasure, which they find (with some danger) in the cave under Archibald's house.
 Don Bernardino and Archibald almost have a duel over this newfound treasure, but decide against it.
 Meanwhile, Marjory goes missing.

 Archibald decides to ask Don Bernardino for help finding Marjory, and Don Bernardino sees the opportunity of helping to rescue the young woman as a chance to regain the honor he lost in failing to find the treasure.
 He reveals a secret passage in the castle, and the police determine that Marjory has been kidnapped.
 Fortunately, Marjory has left a cipher for Archibald, giving him instructions for how to find her.
 Archibald encounters Gormala during the search and enlists her help, despite the fact that she had previously led the band of kidnappers to Archibald's house, where they stole the treasure.
 Gormala falls on the cliff, and takes Archibald's hands as she is dying.
-Through Gormala's power of Second Sight, Archibald sees a vision of the ship and learns of Marjory's location.
+Through Gormala's power of Second Sight, Archibald sees a vision of a ship and learns of Marjory's location.